rafaelpcarneiro/rafaelpcarneiro/README.md

 I am Rafael and this is my Github account =D

-All programs here are related, in some extent, with:
+All programs here are related, to some extent, with:
 + _Numerical Analysis_ and _Data Science_;
 + _LaTeX_;
 + _Discrete Event Simulations_;
-+ and _GNU/Linux_.
++ and with _GNU/Linux_.

 **For a better explanation of my repositories go check** → [rafaelpcarneiro.github.io](https://rafaelpcarneiro.github.io)